CNL Wiki

 • On mac: Open MATLAB.

-• In MATLAB’s Command Window type: testTTLs
+• In MATLAB’s Command Window type: test_pulses

 • Look at DAQ screen to see if TTLs are coming through

 Note: TTL tests only need to be done for first recording of the pre-sleep and post-sleep sessions.
+But do keep an eye during on TTLs recording since they can fail part way through.

 Back-up audio prep #

-Prep task code #
+Running the task #

 Movie watch code #